Jumpscale/Docs/MultiNode/AgentController1/DemoSetupTutorial.md

 wait: true
 ```

-If we now go look at the [Jobs](/grid/jobs) we will se our job is in
+If we now go look at the Jobs (/grid/jobs) we will se our job is in
 status error.
 And shows a stacktrace of what went wrong.

 Recurring Jumpscripts